willfinnigan/RetroBioCat-2/docs/single_step_retrosynthesis.md

 `Coley, C. W. et al. A robotic platform for flow synthesis of organic compounds informed by AI planning.
 Science 365, eaax1566 (2019).`

 ## Usage
 Expanders follow a standard interface, and can be imported and initialised as follows:

+(Please note, initialising an expander for the first time will automatically downloaded additional required files)
 ```python
 from rbc2 import RetroBioCatExpander, EnzymeMapExpander, BKMSExpander, RetroRulesExpander, AizynthFinderExpander, RingBreakerExpander, AskCosExpander